This is still very much a work in constant progress...

 So I wandered around the house, giving myself a tour and picking up as I went along.
 It was a giant farm house that had been updated in the '50s into something amazing - bigger rooms, more windows, furniture that even I knew was expensive.
 And, luckily, it was very clean.
 Looking out one window, I saw the start of a beautiful garden.
 It reminded me of the summer before, when my family went to France.
 I think my mom had already been desperate last year, knowing my dad was wandering off.
 Everywhere we went, she took too many pictures and smiled and laughed too much.
 She always wore red, my dad's favorite color, and curled her hair.
 It obviously had not worked.

 One room was filled with books and a dusty typewriter.
 I made myself at home.
 There were tons of notebooks that were day-to-day notes of William's - Had a croissant, but it was terrible.
 So boring.
 I looked through the bookshelves and found a couple that looked good.
-When I opened the first one, The Disenchanted, I saw a bunch of scribbles on the pages.
+When I opened the first one, Tales From the Jazz Age, I saw a bunch of scribbles on the pages.
 I couldn't believe that a novelist like William Keller would damage books like that.
 I ruffled through the pages – all of them had pencil markings.
 All of them.

 I started to read.

 Life is so dull right now.
 Everyone is boring and the talk is all the same.
 I left the States hoping to find something to capture my attention, but it seems the entire world has fallen into a routine of nothingness.
 Even the food has no flavor.